 - The pecan pie topping has toasted pecan halves, brown sugar, unsalted butter, heavy cream, light corn syrup, and optional bourbon, which come together to make the most decadent cheesecake topping ever.

-- Make the cheesecake filling.
-Beat cream cheese, sugars, vanilla, cinnamon, and Kosher salt until smooth and creamy, about 4 minutes.
-Add eggs, one at a time, then pour in heavy cream, sour cream, and maple syrup or bourbon.
+- Cheesecake Filling: Beat cream cheese, sugars, vanilla, cinnamon, and salt until smooth, then add eggs one at a time.
+Mix in heavy cream, sour cream, and maple syrup or bourbon.

 Expert Tips

-- Make your own graham cracker crumbs by crushing graham crackers in a sealable bag or pulsing in a food processor.
+- Crush graham crackers in a sealed bag or pulse them in a food processor for crumbs.

-- The pecan pie filling can be spooned on top of the whole cheesecake or onto individual slices.
+- Spoon the pecan pie filling over the whole cheesecake or individual slices.

 Make-Ahead, Leftovers, & Storage